odoo/owl/doc/component.md

 1. **declarative:** the user interface should be described in term of the state of the application, not as a sequence of imperative steps.

-2. **composable:** each widget can seamlessly be created in a parent widget by a simple directive in its template.
+2. **composable:** each component can seamlessly be created in a parent component by a simple tag or directive in its template.

-3. **asynchronous rendering:** the framework will transparently wait for each subwidgets to be ready before applying the rendering.
+3. **asynchronous rendering:** the framework will transparently wait for each sub components to be ready before applying the rendering.
 It uses native promises under the hood.

 4. **uses QWeb as a template system:** the templates are described in XML